netceteragroup/skele/packages/config/README.md

-# Girders Elements Config
+# Skele Config

-Girders Elements' `config` package is a small library that can be used to create **layered configuration** setup useful when building platforms.
+Skele's `config` package is a small library that can be used to create **layered configuration** setup useful when building platforms.

 A *configuration* consists of one or more **feature configuration objects** (ex. translations, theme etc).